 At 63, he had begun to crumple, perhaps prematurely, around his edges.
 His skin had softened to a pale pink pallor, and his face had become dominated by three black moles on his chin, cheek and forehead.
 He was wearing a thick sweater of indeterminate colour and a pair of faded Levi’s covered in dirt and grass stains.

 Sarah was the first to break eye contact.
 “Hello, Douglas.”
 She looked around at the rest of the kitchen, pausing over the old, buzzing fridge, and the stove with its burner trays coated in burnt-on charr.

 Her father coughed into a hand, then plunked it down onto the newspaper.

 “Sarah.
 Why did, why didn’t you knock?”
 He looked back down at the table, then gripped his knees, leaving a saturated handprint on the newspaper.
 Slowly, he rose, and took a step toward her.
 She responded by leaning away from him, her back pressed to the counter, but all he did was pat her on the shoulder before stumping past her to the adjoining sitting room.

 “Diane wanted me to check on you,” she called after him.

 “Dunnie?” he muttered.

-Over in the sitting room, she found him sitting on a couch with ragged, torn up arms and no legs.
-They watched each other for a few seconds; the silence, like the darkness, was expanding and growing like a shroud of moss on the forest floor.
+Over in the sitting room, she found him sitting on a couch that had ragged, torn up arms and no legs.
+They watched each other for a few seconds; the silence, like the gloom, kept expanding in her head like a shroud of moss on the forest floor.

 “Do you need anything?” she asked, finally.